Popular Science ( April 1971 )

 Whether the earth's electrical field will ever be an important

 source of power is open to question.
-There are millions -- perhaps
+There are millions --

-be built to extract viable amounts of it.
+antennas could be built to extract viable amounts of it.

 But whether or not we tap this energy source, the electrostatic